The principles of sentencing

 General factors affecting seriousness

 ‘Culpability’ is the initial factor in determining the seriousness of an offence.
-SGC Guidance on Seriousness identifies four levels of culpability:
+Sentencing Guidelines Council’s (SGC) Guidance on Seriousness identifies four levels of culpability:

 - Intention to cause harm: highest culpability when an offence is planned; the worse the harm intended, the greater the seriousness.

-- Recklessness as to whether harm is caused: appreciates some harm would be caused but proceeds, giving no thought to consequences even though extent of risk would be obvious to most people.
+- Recklessness as to whether harm is caused: the defendant appreciates some harm would be caused but goes ahead anyway, giving no thought to the consequences even though extent of risk would be obvious to most people.